 Levi Strauss beats quarterly revenue estimates on online strength

-Denim maker Levi Strauss & Co beat analysts' estimates for quarterly revenue on Wednesday, as higher online sales cushioned the blow from a slump in store traffic due to the COVID-19 pandemic.

-REUTERS: Denim maker Levi Strauss & Co beat analysts' estimates for quarterly revenue on Wednesday, as higher online sales cushioned the blow from a slump in store traffic due to the COVID-19 pandemic.
+NEW YORK: Denim maker Levi Strauss & Co beat analysts' estimates for quarterly revenue on Wednesday (Jan 27), as higher online sales cushioned the blow from a slump in store traffic due to the COVID-19 pandemic.

 But the figure was higher than expectations of US$1.34 billion, according to Refinitiv IBES data.